arbor-sim/arbor/doc/concepts/cell.rst

 .. _model_lif_cell:
 2. **LIF Cells**

-   LIF cells are single compartment leaky integrate and fire neurons with one **source** and one **target**.
+   LIF cells are single compartment leaky integrate and fire neurons.
-   LIF cells do not support adding additional **sources** or **targets**.
-They do not support **gap junctions**.
 They are typically used to simulate point-neuron networks.

 .. _model_spike_cell:
 3. **Spiking Cells**

    Spiking cells act as spike sources from values inserted via a `schedule description`.
-   They are point neurons with one built-in **source** and no **targets**.
-   They do not support adding additional **sources** or **targets**.
-They do not support **gap junctions**.
+They are typically used as stimuli in a network of more complex cells.

 .. _model_bench_cell:
 4. **Benchmark Cells**

    Benchmark cells are proxy cells used for benchmarking, and used by developers to benchmark the spike exchange and event delivery infrastructure.

-Most Arbor users will want to use the cable cell, because it is the only cell kind that supports complex morphologies and user-defined mechanisms.
+Most Arbor users will want to use the cable cell because it is the only cell kind that supports complex morphologies and user-defined mechanisms.
 See the cable cell's :ref:`dedicated page <cablecell>` for more info.

 .. _model_cell_description: